 I’ve always been driven by finding a solution and alternative ways to something that cannot be done.
 I’m very curious by nature and at the same time I truly like to try new things

-Susanne-Kikki is a master of telling the success stories in a way that people can relate to.
+Susanne-Kikki seeks joint growth though sharing her experiences in a way that people can relate to.
 Through challenging stagnation and focusing on what’s ahead, eager to make real change, she cultivates a holistic approach to her work; circular economy, planet and people being core issues.

 With her gaze set at the horizon, constantly putting herself in new contextures Susanne-Kikki is a futurologist in the sense that she can envision what’s ahead and how to get there.
 Her passion is leading people and businesses into the future.

 She has a natural vocation to put herself into the customers point of view; on a mission to transform products, intention and business into a user-friendly experience.
-She once got a note from the founder of IKEA, Ingvar Kamprad, thanking her in person for the work she had done.
-Ingvar has been an inspiration to Susanne-Kikki in the way that he initiated creative confidence in the people surrounding him, and through their creativity grow the business.
+The founder of IKEA, Ingvar Kamprad, has been an inspiration to Susanne-Kikki in the way that he initiated creative confidence in the people surrounding him, and through their creativity grow the business.